-Also, the connections you make can give you a valuable support network after graduating.
+The connections you make in nursing school can give you a valuable support network after graduating.
 You never know what opportunities arise from the relationships you make.
 Plus, it’s more enjoyable to do the hard work of earning an education alongside friends that support each other.

 Among the top tips for nursing school: Raise your hand — often.
 That said, it’s common for students to feel uncomfortable asking questions.
 But if you’re confused about topics covered in class, or if you feel the lecture is going too fast, chances are you’re not the only one.
 Plus, nothing shows your professor that you’re an engaged learner more than asking questions.